VISA

 Required Documents:

-- A completed visa application form.
+- A completed and signed visa application form.

-- Recent passport-sized photographs.
+- Recent passport-sized photographs (compliant with ICAO standards).

-- Proof of travel insurance covering medical expenses and emergency services in the Schengen Area.
+- Proof of travel insurance (minimum coverage of €30,000 for medical expenses and repatriation in the Schengen Area).

 -